 - On the Add-on Licenses tab, scroll to the Applications section to find Drone2Map.
 Click Manage.

-- Use the toggle next to each member to assign or unassign a license.
+- Use the toggle button next to each member to assign or unassign a license.

 If you can't assign the license to a particular member because it's not compatible with their user type, you can update user types on the Members tab.